kedro-org/kedro-community/kedro-training/docs/01_prerequisites.md

   -  `ls` to list files and directories
   -  [Executing a command and Python program from a command line](https://realpython.com/run-python-scripts/#how-to-run-python-scripts-using-the-command-line)

-Below is optional and it won't cause any issues of following the training materials if you don't know them (but Kedro integrates well with these technologies).
+The following lists technologies that Kedro integrates with, but it won't cause any issues if you are not yet familiar with them.
 - [Version Control with Git](https://git-scm.com/doc)
 - Cloud storage ([S3](https://aws.amazon.com/s3/), [Azure Blob](https://azure.microsoft.com/en-gb/services/storage/blobs/), [GCS](https://cloud.google.com/storage))
 - [PySpark](https://spark.apache.org/docs/latest/api/python/index.html)